dangarfield/image-detective/README.md

 * Download 2.4.13 from `http://opencv.org/downloads.html`
 * Unzip to a local directory.
 I use `C:\path_installations\opencv-2.4.13`
 * Copy and paste the file `C:\path_installations\opencv-2.4.13\build\python\2.7\x64\cv2.pyd` to your python site-packages directory `C:\path_installations\Anaconda2\Lib\site-packages`

+## AWS

+pip install awscli

+Run: aws configure

+Access: AKIAJ5GWUIFRZXK3Q7UQ
+Secret: 0JVVyQBedKlz/n23UFPzYP8Slym3lGyTbcVaM6GL
+Region: eu-central-1

+You can now download the source images.

+For creating a lambda function, copy the contents from the lib folder into the root and zip the whole lot (remove some of the unneeded folders, reports, images etc).
+This should run on a lambda function as the python libraries have been pre-compiled and packaged.

 ## IDE